Hispanic Heritage Month

 Highlighting Heritage: Latinx Voices and the Hispanosphere

 Celebrate Hispanic Heritage Month at Planet Word!
-Download the Highlighting Heritage: Latinx Voices and the Hispanosphere Themed-Experience Guide for your next visit and enjoy the identified exhibits that highlight the rich heritage of Latinx community members and the larger Hispanosphere.
+Download the Highlighting Heritage: Latinx Voices and the Hispanosphere Themed-Experience Guide in English or Spanish for your next visit and enjoy the identified exhibits that highlight the rich heritage of Latinx community members and the larger Hispanosphere.

 Words Matter Gallery Highlight